HackingMinion/react-restaurant-menu/ASSESSMENT.md

 Course Item: A function to remove all items of the wrong course.
 Item Index: A function to find the index of the clicked item in the object of selected items.

-### Improve
+### Improvement

-There is always room to approve certain things.
+There is always room to improve certain things.
 I have a few things which I quickly want to address:

 - Use a different type of styling instead of one styling sheet for all.
 Make use of the nested components from React.
-- Keep the step buttons always active and therefore check the required item for the main course, before the summary.
 - Rethink the order-container component.
 I think it grew a bit too big and maybe should outsource some code in a different component.